MadsRossen/fish_box/README.md

     2. Images for manual inspection with CLAHE applied is saved in fish_pics/output_images/manual_inspection_CLAHE
     3. Images where wounds are marked are saved in fish_pics/output_images/marked_images
     4. The CDI is saved in output_CDI

+- Optional: run recalibration of intrinsic parameters for undistortion:
+    1. Put checkerboard images into calibration/checkerboard_pics
+    1. Run the python script calibration/main_harris-corner-detection.py.
+A .mat file is generated - "calibration/image_points_checkerboard/image_points_for_MATLAB.mat"
+    2. Run the MATLAB script calibration/GetCameraParameters.m that uses the .mat file generated from previous step.
+    The script generates the parametres k_1, k_2, imgCenterX, imgCenterY, Fx and Fy, that is py into parameters.yaml.
+    The intrinsic parameters are now calibrated

 ## Reference to algorithms and math used in code

 1. [Grass fire algorithm](link)